 Amounts Held As Agent: Amounts held as agent represents grant proceeds received for the benefit of another organization for which the Partnership serves as a pass-through agency for receipt of funds and payment of expenses.

-Deferred Revenue: The Partnership recorded deferred revenue relating to membership dues received prior to June 30, 2017 and 2016 for the next fiscal year.
+Deferred Revenue: The Partnership recorded deferred revenue relating to membership dues received prior to June 30, 2018 and 2017 for the next fiscal year, and for unexpended grant funds.

 NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)